 Best Hotels in Kutaisi

-Edemi Hotel is located in a historic building in Kutaisi which gives it character.
+Edemi Hotel is located in a historic building in Kutaisi which gives character.
 You may rent bikes and play ping pong or billiards freely!
 This is a very nice place for a couple’s vacation.
 The free parking and being close to the train station means that it’s a good option both for self-driving travelers or public transports users.

 Crown Hotel is located right in the city center which means you are close to everything and can enjoy a nice city view.
 It offers a superb buffet breakfast and free parking!

-Our Recommended Travel Guide Books For Georgia
+Our Recommended Georgia Travel Guide Books